kishan-hub/Kishan-hub/README.md

  Familiarity with DevOps methodologies and practices, such as Agile, Scrum, orAzure.
  Experience with software development methodologies, such as Waterfall, Scrum.
  Familiarity with version control systems, such as Git or SVN.
- Experience with configuration management tools, such as Ansible.

  Familiarity with operating systems, such as Linux,